 Please click here for more information on scheduling.
 U.S. citizens, who have not already done so, are encouraged to enroll in the Smart Traveler Enrollment Program (STEP) to receive Mission Pakistan updates.

 Welcome to the American Citizens Services (ACS) Pakistan.
-ACS provides services to thousands of United States citizens living and working in Pakistan.
+ACS provides services to thousands of U.S. citizens living and working in Pakistan.

 In addition to routine passport and notary services, the ACS unit visits Americans in jail, assists families and friends following the death of a U.S. citizen loved one, offers help to U.S. children and families involved in abductions, checks on the welfare and whereabouts of U.S. citizens, and assists in repatriating Americans in need.
 Additionally, we can help you register to vote in U.S. elections, and can provide you with information on safety and security in Pakistan.